jtting22/ca02/README.md

 **Contributing**

-ANy revfisions and updates are welcomed and remember to use updated python commands when necessary
+Any revisions and/or updates are welcome and remember to use updated python commands when necessary